Anxiety Therapy for Adults in Ontario

 Therapy helps you learn how to feel safe again.

-Therapy offers a space to slow down and understand what your symptoms are trying to communicate.
+Virtual anxiety therapy offers a space to slow down and understand what your anxiety and stress responses are trying to communicate; rather than pushing through or minimizing what you’re feeling.

 Together, we work to:

-Explore the root causes - not just symptoms
+Explore the root causes of anxiety; not just the symptoms

-It’s about helping your nervous system feel supported enough to rest, process, and heal.
+It’s about helping your nervous system feel supported enough to slow down, process, and begin to feel more at ease.

-At Hopeful Horizons Holistic Psychotherapy, I use a trauma-informed, integrative approach that honours both your emotional and physiological experience.
+At Hopeful Horizons Holistic Psychotherapy, I offer virtual, trauma-informed therapy for adults across Ontario grounded in an integrative approach that honours both your emotional and physiological experience.

 Sessions may include: